Kersh-Theva/MolecularBio-Salary-Prediction/README.md

 ## EDA

 ![Companies](https://github.com/Kersh-Theva/MolecularBioSalary_Prediction/blob/master/ExploratoryDataAnalysis/Top10-01.png)

 **Figure 1.
 The top companies hiring right now.** The companies hiring the most in our job listing database are almost all involved in COVID-related research as of July 2020.

 ![States](https://github.com/Kersh-Theva/MolecularBioSalary_Prediction/blob/master/ExploratoryDataAnalysis/JobsvsState.png)

-**The states with the most molecular biology job listings.** California, Massachussettes and New York lead the way with the majority of job listings in our database.
+**Figure 2.
+The states with the most molecular biology job listings.** California, Massachussettes and New York lead the way with the majority of job listings in our database.

 ![Company Rating](https://github.com/Kersh-Theva/MolecularBioSalary_Prediction/blob/master/ExploratoryDataAnalysis/RatingvCompanyAge.png)

 **Figure 3.
 The relationship between company rating and company age.** Company ratings have a large variance for young companies, but tend to converge on a mean of ~3.7

 ![Correlation Heatmap](https://github.com/Kersh-Theva/MolecularBioSalary_Prediction/blob/master/ExploratoryDataAnalysis/CorrelationHeatmap.png)

 **Figure 4.
 Pearson correlations between key features and the mean salary** Most of our features correlate weakly with the Mean Salary.
 The highest positive correlation can be seen between Company Age, Company Revenue and the Mean Salary of the position.